 The Arimatheans of Saint John Vianney are a dedicated group in our parish who provide a meal for the family following the Funeral Mass.
 This gift of a shared meal allows the family to spend time with family and friends that have come to the funeral Mass of a loved one.
 This gives the family a sense of support and a peace at the end of a very difficult time.

 Our Arimathean group consists of over 80 parishioners that will donate an item to the meal.
 Usually we have a couple days notice that we need to provide the meal for a funeral.
 Because of this short notice, we use Flocknote to send out a message to the members and those who are able to donate food and/or assist with serving the meal are able to click a link in the message and signup to help.

 This ministry needs a lot of hands, because not everyone is able to donate food or assist with each funeral meal.
 Please prayerfully consider being a member of this ministry.

 To join this ministry, connect with us through Flocknote and select the Arimathean Ministry.
+Click on the button below and we will add you to the SJV parish communication system (FlockNote).
 When a funeral meal is being planned, anyone who has signed up for the Arimathean Ministry in FlockNote, will receive a link that you can follow and indicate how you can assist.
 If you do not have a computer, you can receive a phone message and then call the office to signup to bring food or help with the serving.
 If you have any questions, please call the parish office at 770-941-2807 option 4.